 Machu Picchu, Peru

-Perhaps most visited for its impressive Greco – Roman Theatre, the city of Kourion is believed to have been constructed during 2nd century B.C.
-Today, visitors can visit the fully restored theater and even catch a modern day musical and theatrical performance.
-Other site treasures include the House of Eustolios, once a Roman villa and bath house; and the Early Christian Basilica, both built in 5th century A.D., as well as the House of Achilles; the House of the Gladiators; and the Nymphaeum, devoted to the water nymphs, all elegant Roman structures with stately mosaic floors.
-Earthquakes hit the island in 332, 342, 360 and 364/5, causing significant damage and requiring remodeling of the city.
+Perhaps most visited for its impressive Greco – Roman Theatre, the city of Kourion is believed to have been constructed during the 2nd century B.C.
+Today, visitors can visit the fully restored theater and even catch a modern-day musical and theatrical performance.
+Other site treasures include the House of Eustolios, once a Roman villa and bathhouse; and the Early Christian Basilica, both built-in 5th century A.D., as well as the House of Achilles; the House of the Gladiators; and the Nymphaeum, devoted to the water nymphs, all elegant Roman structures with stately mosaic floors.
+Earthquakes hit the island in 332, 342, 360, and 364/5, causing significant damage and requiring remodeling of the city.
 During the seventh century, Arab raiders ransacked Kourion though it’s unknown if they caused the looting and burning that there is evidence of.
 Ultimately it’s not known exactly why this forgotten city was abandoned.

 Teotihuacan, believed to be the place where the gods originated, is located just 50-kilometers north-east of Mexico City.
 Built gradually between the first and 7th centuries A.D., Teotihuacan is celebrated as Mesoamerica’s most powerful cultural and artistic.
 Tourists flock to explore the immense Avenue of the Dead, a unique group of sacred monuments to pay tribute to the site’s Pyramids of the Sun and the Moon as well as the Temple of Quetzalcoatl.
 Teotihuacan’s origins, history, and culture remain a mystery for the most part, but History.com states that it “was settled as early as 400 B.C. and became the most powerful and influential city in the region by 400 A.D.
 By the time the Aztecs found the city in the 1400s…the city had been abandoned for centuries.”
 It is unknown why the civilization of Teotihuacan collapsed.